-In Steady pressure and Square wave modes, the pressure waveforms generated by the Human NIBP Controller are applied at the C1 air hose outlet of the Wrist Unit.
+In Steady pressure and Square wave modes, the pressure waveforms generated by the Human NIBP Nano are applied at the C1 air hose outlet of the Wrist Unit.

-• To initiate a recording in Test mode it is necessary to connect the finger cuff to C1 of the Wrist Unit by its cuff connector.
+- To initiate a recording in Test mode it is necessary to connect the finger cuff to C1 of the Wrist Unit by its cuff connector.
 However, it is not necessary to attach the air hose connector of the finger cuff (see Figure 2-23).
-This allows one to perform a Pressure check by attaching a precision manometer to the C1 air hose outlet instead.

-- In all Test modes the Warning dialog will appear the first time you click Start.
+This allows one to perform a Pressure check by attaching a precision manometer to the C1 air hose outlet instead. - In all Test modes the Warning dialog will appear the first time you click Start.
 This is a reminder not to apply air pressure to a finger cuff when it is not wrapped around a finger (or another solid object!) as this will damage the finger cuff.
 To start a recording, click Sample.
-This dialog will not reappear within the same LabChart session. - In all Test modes it takes 15-30 seconds for the Human NIBP Controller to build up to the correct mode and pressure. - The pressure signals generated by the Human NIBP Controller are also available at its analog outputs for the calibration of a chart recorder, or similar recording device.
+This dialog will not reappear within the same LabChart session. - In all Test modes it takes 15-30 seconds for the Human NIBP Nano to build up to the correct mode and pressure.